Get

 Health and Conditions🏥

 West Highland White Terriers are considered to be a very healthy breed.
 Westies have very few serious health conditions compared to other breeds.
-The two biggest problems West Highland White Terriers will face is hip dysplasia, which can be screened out by responsible breeders, and potential cardiac problems.
+The two biggest problems West Highland White Terriers will face are hip dysplasia, which can be screened out by responsible breeders, and potential cardiac problems.
 Neither of these issues is very common and can be eliminated through selective breeding.
 Minor health problems include poor dental health (regular dental evaluations and cleanings are recommended) and luxating patella.
 A luxating patella causes the knees to pop out of alignment during running, but they usually resolve on their own and can be managed if the problem is identified early.

 Minor Conditions